AutarkLabs/open-enterprise/apps/authenticator/README.md

 Security Note
 =============

 Note that any app, not just Projects, could open a popup that loads the OAuth page for our app, which dutifully redirects to this app.
-If this app blindly passed `code` to the calling page, it would allow any app to sign in users using our GitHub OAuth App.
-That's why this app checks the identity of `window.opener` against known versions of the Projects app.
+This app then blindly passes `code` to the calling page, which allows any app to sign in users with our GitHub OAuth App.
+We [experimented with](https://github.com/AutarkLabs/open-enterprise/pull/1300) having this app check `window.opener` against known versions of the Projects app, but could not find a way to get it to work from within the Projects app iframe.

 Deployment